mikepb/go-swim/README.md

 `S` is the suspicion period

+`p` is the number of local peers that a processes uses for direct pings

-`k` is the number of regional peers that a process pings each protocol period
+`k` is the number of regional peers that a process uses for batched indirect pings

 `d(x)` is the distance metric